 - Transfers from Malaga airport to Benalmadena is a fast and confortable way if you don´t need to rent a car.

-Continue reading in how to get to Benalmadena, it could be of help if you are looking for the road route, and if you still have questions don´t hesitate in contacting us in the malaga transfers forum.
+Continue reading in how to get to Benalmadena, it could be of help if you are looking for the road route, and if you still have questions don´t hesitate in contacting us.

 Nightclubs in Benalmadena

 In Benalmadena we can find one of the biggest and most important centres on the Costa del Sol to go out for a drink or dancing.
 Puerto Marina has many different atmospheres and plenty of pubs and discos where a multitude of nationalities go out to have a great time each summer.

 The nights in Benalmadena are expensive, and the pubs and discos in Benalmadena are often restrictive.
 A vodka or whiskey with Redbull for example can cost us a minimum of 10 or 12€, which is why the locals normally buy the alcohol in the shops and gather together to drink in the street first, before going into the clubs.